Anna Morris Holstein: Career

 The preservation of Washington's home at Mount Vernon was accomplished largely through her efforts, Holstein and her husband being among the first promoters of this project.
 It was also due largely to the efforts of Holstein that Valley Forge Centennial and Memorial Association was formed.
 She was the regent of this organization from its formation until her death.
 She was also one of the founders of the Valley Forge Chapter of the D.A.R.
 She was the first regent and filled that office until ill health compelled her to resign.
 Valley Forge being the scene of one of the most pathetic and important epochs of the Revolution, was ever a source of interest and reverence to her.
 She labored to preserve the headquarters used by Washington and to keep the name of Valley Forge prominent.

 The Centennial and Memorial Association of Valley Forge, of which Anna was Founder and First Regent, was incorporated in Montgomery County Pennsylvania in 1878.
 Anna led them on their mission to save, acquire, restore and preserve General Washington's Valley Forge Headquarters and surrounding acreage as parcels became available.

-To help create awareness and raise needed funds they organized a large event that was held on June 19th, 1878 to commemorate the 100th anniversary of the Army of The Revolution departing Valley Forge.
+To help create awareness and raise needed funds, they organized a large event that was held on June 19, 1878, to commemorate the 100th anniversary of the Army of The Revolution departing Valley Forge.
 Funds were used to purchase General Washington's Headquarters from Hannah Ogden.
-Subsequently additional acreage was purchased, original artifacts acquired, a tree from President Washington's Mt Vernon home was planted and renovations to restore the home back to 1777-1778 encampment completed.
+Subsequently additional acreage was purchased, original artifacts acquired, a tree from President Washington's Mt Vernon home was planted and renovations to restore the home back to 1777–1778 encampment completed.
 Those efforts led to the State of Pennsylvania making Valley Forge the first State Park in Pennsylvania in 1893.

 Holstein again came into public service as a matron of the Pennsylvania Building at the World's Fair.

+Personal life

+On September 26, 1848, she married William Hayman Holstein (1816–1894), whose ancestors also were prominent in the American Revolution.
+Much of her work was accomplished in cooperation with her husband.
+During the American Civil War, her husband enlisted in the 17th Pennsylvania militia and served until it was mustered out.
+Shortly after, on May 19, 1861, Holstein and her husband commenced a tour of hospital duty, which was continued until the end of the Civil War.

 Death and legacy

 Holstein died at her home near Bridgeport, Pennsylvania, December 31, 1900.

-The Prayer Desk was the gift of the Valley Forge Chapter, D.A.R. to the Washington Memorial Chapel, in memory of Holstein, its first Regent and Founder.
+In Holstein's memory, the Prayer Desk was given to the Washington Memorial Chapel by the Valley Forge chapter of Daughters of the American Revolution.
 It was dedicated June 19, 1916.
-The inscription was cut in brass and inlaid with pewter, and bears the arms of Washington, the Washington Memorial Chapel, the Diocese of Pennsylvania, and the insignia of the D.A.R.
+The inscription was cut in brass and inlaid with pewter, and bears the arms of Washington, the Washington Memorial Chapel, the Diocese of Pennsylvania, and the insignia of Daughters of the American Revolution.